topuhit/SolaimanLipi-Bold/README.md

 # SolaimanLipi-Bold
 SolaimanLipi-Bold

-Desktop pc's only (SolaimanLipi font) Fakes Bold properly if the display is 92DPI.
-But on heigher DPI display like mobile devices there is no difference on Normal and Bold font.
-Hope this SolaimanLipi-Bold will resolve the issue.
+Desktop pc's only (SolaimanLipi font) fakes bold (synthetic bold versions) properly if the display is 92DPI.
+But on heigher DPI displays like mobile devices there is no difference between Normal and Bold font.
+Hope this SolaimanLipi-Bold will resolve this issue.
-Also fake Bold font doesn't seems smooth whereis This will look sharp and crispy on various DPI devices.
+Also fake Bold font seems blurry whereas this will look sharp and crispy on various DPI devices.

 # Link
 [https://topuhit.github.io/SolaimanLipi-Bold/]

-[https://topuhit.github.io/SolaimanLipi-Bold/SolaimanLipi-Bold] Bold Only Font for specific application.
+[https://topuhit.github.io/SolaimanLipi-Bold/SolaimanLipi-Bold] Bold only font for specific application.